barbafh3/my-vim-config/README.md

 ------

-This section holds all configuration that is not in my home folder
+This section holds all configurations that are not in my home folder

 ------